RoughChopTom/UpGuardAssignment/README.md

 ● If a given batch is smaller than `batchSize` it will still be processed.
 This ensures individual jobs don't sit idly in the queue longer than they need to.

+### Out-of-scope
+● Logging

+● Instrumentation - it would be nice to push metrics to somewhere such as Datadog

 ## MicroBatching Class